EDUCATION & YOUTH DEVELOPMENT

 of support center guests received essential resources such as food, showers, laundry, and technology

-of supportive housing participants remained housed for the entire year
+of permanent supportive housing guests remained housed for the entire year

 families received permanent housing and wraparound support